rhoem1/65co2/README.md

-65co2 cpu emulation
+65co2 cpu emulation with googletest unit tests suite
-rhoem1@gmail.com
-Robert Hoem

-using c++

-object oriented
-uses table lookup for opcode -> addressing mode, operation, etc as few function calls per opcode as possible memory intercepts via table for fast chip interconnect cycle accurate, memory access accurate

-example usage is an apple1 emulator, which includes several different BASIC interperters and the Krusader v1.3 assembler.
+This project uses the emulation in an apple1 emulator, which includes several different BASIC interperters and the Krusader v1.3 assembler.

 Requirements
-printf for the cpu state print method. c++ that supports c++11
+Posix, c++ that supports c++14 or newer, cmake

-the apple 1 emulation uses a raw io mode to catch f2 and f12

 apple1 [-abkmqdsw] [loadfile]
   -a install ApplesoftLite @ E000
   -b start Woz Basic
   -k install Krusader13 @ F000
   -m install MSBasic @ 400
+	-v verbose output
-  -q quiet until file loaded
+  -q quiet mode on
   -d turn on opcode trace
   -s turn on opcode trace in step mode

-  -w turn off 40col width limitation ctrl-c to quit, f2 to reset, f12 to nmi
+  -w turn off 40 column width limitation

+ ctrl-c to quit, f2 to reset, f3 to nmi
-The BASIC interperters are converted from .bin using a PHP script They act like ROM and allow the emulation to not require the .bin files.

 The version of msbasic is derived from the msbasic project with modifications to allow it to workon an apple1.
 It is mostly